Commute Trip Reduction (CTR)

 · Vehicle Trips or Peak Period Vehicle Trips: The total number of private vehicles arriving at a worksite (often called “trip generation” by engineers).

-A comprehensive CTR program typically reduces peak-period automobile trips by 5-20% at a worksite (Comsis, 1993; Winters and Rudge, 1995; Rye, 2002), and more if supported by regional TDM strategies such as transit improvements.
+A comprehensive CTR program typically reduces peak-period automobile trips by 4-20% at a worksite (Rye 2002; Boarnet, Hsu and Handy 2014), and more if supported by regional TDM strategies such as transit improvements.
 Impacts vary depending on program design, geography and employee demographics.
+Programs that lack Financial Incentives generally achieve reductions under 10% (Boarnet, Hsu and Handy 2014).
 In large urban centers, trips tend to shift to transit and walking, while in lower-density areas more trips shift to carpooling and cycling.
 Although a large Central Business District (CBD) can usually achieve the lowest Single Occupant Vehicle commute rates, they often start with relatively low rates, so suburban sites can often achieve comparable trip reductions.

 A British study of CTR programs found that “Averaged overall, these organisations managed to reduce the numbers of cars arriving at their sites by more than 14 per 100 staff- more than an 18% reduction in the number of cars that were previously there.
 Sixteen of the travel plans cut car use by more than 10%, five by more than a fifth and two by more than 50%.”
 (DTLR, 2002) Hendricks and Joshi (2004) identified specific factors that affect CTR program effectiveness.
 They found that the degree of management support and the presence of an Employee Transportation Coordinator is important if a worksite is located outside a major business district, but are less critical in a CBC.